The Bane of Existence

 The ‘path’ Smith follows is one of ‘ascent,’ similar to Neo:

-- In The Matrix Reloaded, he is unplugged – an independent program, he himself steeking to understand what is happening (and making some false assumptions) This is the same for Neo, who now, knowing he is “the One,” must learn what his mission really entails.
+- In The Matrix Reloaded, Smith is unplugged – an independent program, he himself steeking to understand what is happening (and making some false assumptions) This is the same for Neo, who now, knowing he is “the One,” must learn what his mission really entails.

-- In The Matrix Revolutions, he enters the realm of the flesh and blood humans and also has access to the Oracle, ‘taking over’ her body.
-(In the Biblical book of Job, the entity ‘Satan’ (‘accuser’) has access to the ‘throne of God’ which correlates to the highest of the three worlds of creation – that of the Oracle.)
+- In The Matrix Revolutions, Smith enters the realm of the flesh and blood humans and also has access to the Oracle, “taking over” her body.
+(In the Biblical book of Job, the entity ‘Satan’ (haSatan means “the accuser”) has access to the ‘throne of God,’ which correlates to the highest of the three worlds of creation – that of the Oracle.)
 Neo, meanwhile, has his own new experience, as mission takes him outside the Matrix in the physical realm of the Machine world.

-These three levels parallel the three lower worlds of existence which make up ‘creation.’
-According to kabbalistic teachings, the actions of Adam and Eve gave access for evil to permeate those three worlds.
-They are called the ‘three worlds of impurity.”
-This is why Smith has access to all three, while Neo can bring repair (‘tikkun’) to the same.
+These three levels parallel the three lower worlds of existence that make up ‘creation.’
+According to kabbalistic teachings, the incorrect actions of Adam and Eve gave access for evil to permeate those three worlds.
+They are since thus called, the ‘three worlds of impurity.”
+This is why Smith has access to all three, while Neo can go beyond, in order to bring repair to the same.

 Remember that license plate of his – IS 5416: